-In 2017, MC Lonzano attended a gathering in the mountains of Rizal where music, arts, dance, and nature were celebrated.
+In 2017, our founder attended a gathering in the mountains of Rizal where music, arts, dance, and nature were celebrated.
 Being an introvert and having gone alone, it was the first time that she felt a strong sense of belongingness, freedom, and creativity.
 She even met and made friends with many fantastic people, both locals and foreigners.

 A year later, she decided that she wanted to recreate that amazing experience, through an online platform that will bring artsy people and products together.
 She also wanted to address issues of accessibility, assortment, and affordability of boho-related items and services in the Philippines.
 As such, on November 18, 2018, BohoVinta was born.

 BohoVinta was created to be an online and offline platform to bring together free-spirited, life-loving, and young-at-heart individuals—who may (or may not) identify themselves as "bohemian" or "boho"—in the Philippines.

 This is where people could explore, express, and experience bohemian in various forms and as a way of life.
 BohoVinta is strongly inspired by bohemian, vintage, and festival aesthetic and spirit, where creativity, community, culture, and consciousness live and thrive.